When the Noise Gets Too Loud

 There was a playground on site, so we let them burn off some energy for a bit before deciding to move on.
 Standing in line for who-knows-how-long didn't feel worth it, especially with restless kids and a full day ahead.

 On the way to the next stop, we grabbed McDonald's.
 Eve covered it—a small thing, but it felt surprisingly nice not to always be the one paying.
-My daughter barely ate, as usual, while the other kids finished their food and still seemed hungry.
+My daughter barely ate, as usual, while the other kids seemed to have much bigger appetites.
 I don't understand how some kids eat so well.
 I've never been able to get mine to.

 A Better Moment, Finally